Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-versions/compatible-track-changelog.md

 ## September 2025

-Release Date: September 10, 2025
+Release date: September 10, 2025

 This compatible release includes functionality from the following versions of dbt Core OSS: